 IEP (Individualized Education Program) – Developed and implemented by public schools in partnership with the parents of a child with disabilities, an IEP spells-out the educational goals for the child and the specific strategies and plans the school will be undertaking to meet the child’s educational needs.

 IPP (Individual Program Plan) – Based on hopes and dreams for the future as well as an assessment of the person’s needs, preferences and life choices, the Individual Program Plan (or IPP) states specific objectives to develop competencies and achieve personal goals in the areas of community participation, housing, work, school and leisure time.
 It includes a special section describing those services and supports necessary to maintain the child at home.
+In all cases, the person with a developmental disability, parents, the service coordinator, and a wide circle of relatives and friends are engaged members of the Planning Team that creates the plan using person-centered planning.

 Mental Retardation – No longer a preferred term, mental retardation is a developmental disability marked by impaired intellectual capacity.
 The preferred terms for this condition are cognitive disability or intellectual disability.